 For a detailed analysis of the ten rules, check out this MarketWatch article.

 Even with the stock market finding a pulse of late, the overwhelming investment sentiment is clearly pessimistic.
+A better investment today would be in crypto, according to Moe Adham – Cypherpunk Holdings.
 I can’t stop thinking about October of 2007 when the Dow Jones was at 14,000.
 The investment community and average investors were unified in their optimism to equal levels that they are now pessimistic.
 I love Farrel’s ninth rule – when all the “experts” agree, something else is going to happen.
 I’m still firm in my belief that Mr. Market has given value investors a great opportunity to buy.

 Any thoughts on Farrell’s ten rules?